Kipling station

 Kipling is the western terminus station of Line 2 Bloor–Danforth of the Toronto subway system.
 The station is served by buses and subway trains operated by the Toronto Transit Commission and is adjacent to the Kipling GO Station on the Milton line of GO Transit and the Kipling Bus Terminal, where passengers can connect with MiWay and GO Transit bus services.
+It opened on November 21, 1980, as part of the extensions west, to this station, and east to Kennedy station.
 It is located in the Islington–City Centre West neighbourhood on St. Albans Road at Aukland Road, west of the overpass of Kipling Avenue, after which the station is named.
 The 900 Airport Express bus route connects Kipling to the Toronto Pearson International Airport.

 History

-Kipling station, in what was then the Borough of Etobicoke, officially opened on November 21, 1980—along with Kennedy station, as a pair of one-stop extensions at opposite ends of the Bloor–Danforth line—but was not opened to the public until the following day.
+An official opening ceremony for Kipling and Kennedy stations, in what was then the Borough of Etobicoke, was held on November 21, 1980.
+This pair of one-stop extensions at opposite ends of the Bloor–Danforth line were opened to the public the following day.
 Kipling and Kennedy were designed similarly, with both stations having an island platform that is typical of terminal stations.
 The outer platform walls at Kipling were originally two rows of vertical yellow vinyl slats separated by a black strip showing the station's name in Univers font.
 This wall treatment was replaced by off-white fitted enamelled panels using the traditional Toronto Subway font with black trim with smaller lettering along the top in a 2017 renovation, evoking the older stations along the line.

-In 1999, this station became accessible with the addition of elevators, one of the first accessible stations in the City.
+In 1999, this station became accessible with the addition of elevators, one of the first accessible stations in the city.

-As a result of the initial lack of density near the station, and its location near a hydro substation, it was originally designed around commuter travel, with a large amount of parking spaces (over 1,300) and a roughed-in platform for a future light rail or light metro line, like the Scarborough RT at Kennedy.
+As a result of the initial lack of urban development near the station, and its location near a hydro substation, it was originally designed around commuter travel, with a large amount of parking spaces (over 1,300) and a roughed-in platform for a future light rail or light metro line, like the Scarborough RT at Kennedy.

 In the early 2020s, a new regional bus terminal was built on the site of the Kipling North commuter parking lot.
 Serving both MiWay and GO Transit, the bus terminal opened in 2021.
 An underground tunnel links the subway station to the regional bus terminal, and an accessible link bridge connects to the Kipling GO Station.
 As of 2022, 1,067 commuter parking spaces remain, located south of the station in the hydro corridor.